 Since then, I’ve worked at a seminary bookstore, produced church services at a church and at a Christian university, served as a Communications Director for a parachurch ministry, and have been a consultant for several faith-based nonprofits.
 I received a graduate certificate from Northern Seminary in June, 2017.
-I served for 8 years as the U.S. Administrator for the Caspari Center for Biblical and Jewish Studies.
+In addition, I served for 8 years as the U.S. Administrator for the Caspari Center for Biblical and Jewish Studies.

 My primary vocational focus today is blogging, writing books, and speaking about spiritual formation topics.
 If you’d like to know more about what I’ve published to date, click here.